SystemsApproach/sdn/arch.rst

 pipeline-independent way.\ [#]_ This interface, which Chapter 6 describes in more detail, is not standardized in the same way as the control interface exported by individual switches.
-As with a conventional OS running on a server, applications written to the ONOS API do not easily port to another Network OS.
+As with a conventional server OS, applications written to the ONOS API do not easily port to another Network OS.
 The requirement is that this interface be open and well-defined; not that there be just one such interface.
 If over time there is consensus about the Network OS